Into the West (film): Home video releases

 Into the West was released on VHS and LaserDisc format in the US by Touchstone Home Video in 1994.
 The DVD was released in the US on 4 February 2003 by Miramax Home Entertainment with an aspect ratio of 1.85:1 anamorphic widescreen.

 The VHS was released in Ireland and the UK on 21 September 1993 by Entertainment in Video.
 It was released on DVD in Ireland and the UK on 17 December 2001 by Entertainment in Video and again on 15 September 2003 by Cinema Club.
-As of 2020, it is being broadcast on the Criterion Channel in the USA and Canada.
+As of 2020, it is being broadcast on the Criterion Channel in the US and Canada.